 Financial inclusion for the unbanked

-And we are pioneering projects that greatly improve access to financial services for farmers, entrepreneurs, and women in business.
-We work closely with international humanitarian organisations to deliver financial aid to communities and families most in need, often in remote areas.
+We also work closely with international humanitarian organisations, using MFS to deliver financial aid to communities and families most in need, often in remote areas.